Thursday (band): No Devolución and disbandment (2011–2015)

+Rickly (top), Rule (bottom performing with Thursday at the 2012 Soundwave Festival, the band's last show before their initial disbandment.

 Thursday began recording their next album in July 2010, at Tarbox Road Studios in Fredonia, New York with Dave Fridmann, who had also produced the group's two previous albums.
 Their sixth album and second release for Epitaph Records, No Devolución, was released on April 12, 2011.
 Vocalist Geoff Rickly commented on the style of the new album, stating, "In style, this record feels like a radical departure from our earlier records but in substance it feels like a return.
 The songs are more vulnerable than they've been in a long time. [...]
 It's very atmospheric and mood oriented so far."
 Rickly also stated that the primary lyrical theme is devotion.
 Thursday debuted "Turnpike Divides" at their annual holiday show on December 30, 2010, at the Starland Ballroom.

 On November 22, 2011, Thursday posted a statement on their official website and their Twitter account reading "Thanks & Love", expressing their intention to stop producing music together.
 However, the statement about the status of band was ambiguous, not stating explicitly in the article whether they were breaking up or on an indefinite hiatus.
 The following is excerpted from the article:

 Despite the fantastic year that the band has enjoyed, creatively, things haven't been as easy for us on a personal level.
 Without diving into detail, it's fair to say that this year has been an endless series of personal difficulties.
 We haven't had any falling out and are all still close.
 I'm sure that we will continue to create, in some capacity, together.
 We've talked about turning Thursday into something else: a non-profit, a band that only records sporadically, a collection of other projects… Underneath it all, the personal circumstances involved make it impossible to continue Thursday in the spirit that has made it special.
 So, we stop.
 For now, at least.

 The band's final show took place on March 5, 2012, at the Soundwave festival in Perth, Australia.

 In January 2013, Geoff Rickly stated during an interview that Thursday had in fact disbanded, and that the term "hiatus" was misleading as it had only been used in case the band did ever decided to play a show again.
 He did, however, indicate that there was a possibility for the band to play shows in the future, but no new material would ever be produced.

 Since their disbandment, Rickly formed the band No Devotion in 2014 with former members of the band Lostprophets, and continued with his side-project United Nations.
 Tucker Rule became the touring drummer for the British boy band The Wanted, the pop-punk band Yellowcard and worked as a hired musician as well as studio drummer.